13 essential ecommerce metrics: How to track them and set KPIs for an online store

 - Set SMART KPIs.
 SMART stands for Specific, Measurable, Achievable, Relevant and Time-Bound.
 To define an achievable target value for each metric, check ecommerce benchmarks, consider the resources you have, and estimate your potential impact on the metrics.

 - Configure and test ecommerce analytics tools.
-Make sure you have reliable tools that capture all the necessary data and measure the chosen metrics accurately.
+Make sure you have reliable tools that capture all the necessary data and measure the chosen KPI metrics for ecommerce accurately.

-- Monitor your KPIs and put them to action.
-Pit your metrics up against KPIs on a regular basis.
+- Monitor your KPIs and put them into action.
+Track and compare ecommerce KPIs and metrics over time.
 If some metrics aren’t performing at 100% of your KPI, review and adjust your activities to catch up.

-When setting KPIs, online store owners often choose one of the following metrics.
+When setting KPIs for ecommerce websites, you’ll most likely need to focus on one of the following metrics.
 Look through the list below to find out which metrics you should be tracking.

 Ecommerce metrics to use as KPIs